thpongue/rockpaperscissors/docs/artifacts.md

 		- my project shouldn't copy into back end but copy into its own folder
 		- one-command watch from the root - maybe need to rename watch to front_end_watch and back_end_watch
 		- find a unit testing DI syntax that I like and stick to it with all unit tests
+		- use sinon? (this would also help the other stuff we're testing) or jasmine.createSpy